mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 }
 {% endhighlight %}

-If we call the root object `user`, in a flux-like architecture the data will be distributed across the components in the following way:
+If we call the object above `user`, in a flux-like architecture the data will be distributed across the components in the following way:

 ![Flux data distribution](/images/overview-pure-components/flux-like-data-distribution.png)

-In the `User` component we can have the following code:
+If the `User` component needs to display the number of pending todo items, we may have the following snippet in its implementation:

 {% highlight javascript %}
 user.todos = user.todos.filter(u => !u.completed);
 {% endhighlight %}

-It definitely looks elegant, because we're applying the high-order function `filter` on the user's todo items.
-However, we're making completely impure component since it produces side-effect, i.e. changes data, which is used by another component.
+It definitely looks elegant, we're applying the high-order function `filter` over the user's todo items.
+However, this way we're creating an impure component since it produces side-effect, i.e. changes data, which is used by another component.

 #### Immutable Data